po1sigala/live/01-Class-Content/10-OOP/README.md

-# Unit 10: Object Oriented Programming and TDD
+# Unit 10: Object Oriented Programming

 ## Overview
 In this unit, we will discuss JavaScript's brand of OOP by introducing constructors and the prototype chain.
 Constructors are special functions that are extremely useful in creating objects of similar types.
 Prototypes are JavaScript’s built in system, allowing objects to inherit features from other objects.
 Prototypes are considered by many to be an advanced JavaScript topic and mastering it will be sure to give you an extra edge as a JavaScript developer.
+Additionally, we will be discussing promises and how to take full advantage of them.

 We will cover test driven-development (TDD).
 When practicing TDD, we first write tests for application features before writing any code.
 Then, we write only the minimum amount of code needed to make the tests pass and repeat this process until the application is complete.
 Test-driven development has numerous benefits but ultimately helps us write more understandable and maintainable code.